clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/6-exercise-configure-domain-name-servers-configuration-azure.md

 15. On TestVM1, open a command prompt and enter the command ipconfig /all.
 16. Verify that the IP address is the same as the one you noted in the DNS zone.
 17. Enter the command ping TestVM2.contoso.com.
-18. Verify that you receive four replies from TestVM2.
+18. Verify that the FQDN resolves to the IP address that you noted in the Private DNS zone.
+The ping itself will timeout because of the Windows Firewall that is enabled on the VMs.

 Congratulations!
 You have created a private DNS Zone, added a name resolution and auto-registration link, and tested name resolution in your configuration.